alcrene/scityping/README.md

 ```python
 from scityping.pydantic import BaseModel
 ```
 (Don’t worry: this is not a rewrite of `BaseModel`.
-It provides the same class you get when importing from pydantic, but adds a hook for our extensible type machinery.)
+It is just a small wrapper class which adds a hook for our extensible type machinery.)

 Example usage: